Design & Engineering Methodology for Organizations: Abstraction levels

-The B-organization or business layer according to DEMO is the essence of the organization, regardless of the device is possible there.
+The B-organization or business layer according to DEMO is the essence of the organization; new, original facts are created here.
+According to DEMO, the ontological (i.e., structure-independent) model of this layer forms the essence of the organization.
 Understanding the business layer is the right starting point in setting up an organization, including the software to support business processes.

 This vision leads to a division into three perspectives or levels of abstraction: